lembn/CLUNKS/README.md

 The EncryptionConfig class solves this by allowing different users to choose how much encrpytion to use, and when, so that they can tailor their security to best suit them.

 ## Memory Management
-The Common.Channel base class implements the C# `IDisposable` interface to allow its members (namely the sockets and encryption handlers) to be safely disposed by the Garbage Collector when they are no longer being used.
+The Common.Channels.Channel base class implements the C# `IDisposable` interface to allow its members (namely the sockets and encryption handlers) to be safely disposed by the Garbage Collector when they are no longer being used.
 This improves (decreases) the amount of memory used by the program and ensures that memory isn't being allocated or held for unnecessary objects.
 In the same fashion, thoughout the program, varibales are often resued for the same objective.

 The implementation of `IDiposable` also frees the IP address and port used by the socket when the channel is no longer in use, so that they can be cleaned up by the OS.